Highzik/My-Portfolio/README.md

 I couldn't create a video folder because the video files are too heavy and they slowed down my laptop I made changes in the index page by adding audios in the page, but I kept getting the message saying "there is a repositor working at the background" which made it difficult for me to commit my changes. worked on the portfolio section but yet to get it completed.
+I created a new container for styles.
+In it has a sub-containers holding different style section of the webpage